 The Cathedral of San Nicola in Lecco during the #italiagrandsketchingtour.

-After the pause, I reached the city of Lecco that I have been very curious about.
-Maybe because I parked far from the center, maybe the really hot weather and the tiredness, but I couldn’t enjoy immediately the city.
-It is very beautiful but in a way I couldn’t feel at ease.
-Sometimes there are places that you don’t get along with straight away, like people.
+After the pause, I reached the city of Lecco.
+Sometimes there are places that you don’t get along with straight away.
 They have to be discovered slowly and you have to search deeper to get the right feeling.

 For me it happened once I got to the long lake of Como that is absolutely breathtaking and I really enjoyed visiting the historical center during the time of the aperitivo.
-There were many beautiful sights but being tired I allowed myself only to draw the Cathedral of Saint Nicolas which I really liked, leaving the rest of the beauties of Lecco for a next visit.
+I drew the Cathedral of San Nicola which I really liked, leaving the rest of the beauties of Lecco for a next visit.